SajinaPK/AWS_Learning/Solution_Architect/21_Monitoring_And_Audit/CloudWatch.md

         - EKS
         - Kubernetes platform on EC2
         - Fargate (for both ECS and EKS)
-    - In Amazon EKS and Kuberbnetes, CloudWatch Insights is using a containerized version of the CloudWatch Agent to discover containers.
+    - In Amazon EKS and Kubernetes, CloudWatch Insights is using a containerized version of the CloudWatch Agent to discover containers.
     - Extracts the metrics and logs out of our containers into a very detailed ans granular dashboard from within CloudWatch.

 - **CloudWatch Lambda Insights**